kjosib/sophie/sophie/Sophie.md

 * If there's no left-hand side on the bang operator, then we can assume the "message" is to call a procedure ly.
 * The do-block expresses sequence, packaging several actions into one.

-One sort of action remains: To create a new instance of some agent-class.
+One sort of action remains: To create a new instance of some actor-class.
 This may *look* like assignment, but Sophie attaches some rules:

-* You can only create agents in the preamble of a do-block.
+* You can only create actors in the preamble of a do-block.
-* The scope of an agent-name is from the point *after* its definition until the end of its do-block.
+* The scope of an actor-name is from the point *after* its definition until the end of its do-block.
-* No two agents created in the same do-block may have the same agent-name.
+* No two actors created in the same do-block may have the same actor-name.

-Thus, agents are created in procedural context, where it is perfectly fine to have side-effects.
+Thus, actors are created in a procedural order a'la side-effects.

-*Semantic Note:*
-Evidently the type system must distinguish between *agent-instance* and *agent-class.*

 -----

-**User-Defined Agent**
+**User-Defined Actor**

-On balance an actor-like thing (`agent`, in Sophie parlance) has state and behavior.
+On balance an actor-like thing (`actor`, in Sophie parlance) has state and behavior.
-The chief difference is that agent state is mutable (and so cannot be shared).
+The chief difference is that actor state is mutable (and so cannot be shared).

 ```
-agent_definition -> AGENT name formals AS semicolon_list(procedure) END name  :UserAgent
+actor_definition -> ACTOR name formals AS semicolon_list(procedure) END name  :UserActor
 ```
-The name gets repeated at the end of an `agent` definition.
+The name gets repeated at the end of an `actor` definition.
 My motivation for this decision is the same as with functions that have subordinate `where` clauses.

-At least for now, I'll not entertain nesting amongst agents.
+At least for now, I'll not entertain nesting amongst actors.
 They're self-contained ... such as they are.

 -----